Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Yang-Mills Connections

 where, after having evaluated a ``telescopic sum'', the remainder part reads

 Because of the integrability of the connection, there exists a constant $C>0$ such that for any $\varphi\in\mathcal{S}(\mathbf{R}^3,\mathbf{R})$

-and the proposition follows. \end{proof} \begin{rem} For the Minkowskian $\mathbf{R}^4$ the assumption of a (dimensionless) coupling constant $g<1$ is well posed, as the experimental results on running coupling constants show: for the Yang-Mills theory for QCD with SU(3) one is basically allowed to choose any value $g>0$ (see \cite{SaSc10}).
+and the proposition follows. \end{proof} \begin{rem} For the Minkowskian $\mathbf{R}^4$ the assumption of a (dimensionless) bare coupling constant $g<1$ is well posed: for the Yang-Mills theory one is basically allowed to choose any value $g>0$ by appropriate rescaling of the energy scale (see \cite{SaSc10}).
 Moreover, we will later have to analyze the case where $g\rightarrow0^+$. \end{rem} \begin{corollary} Under the same assumptions as Proposition \ref{prop} the distribution

-is a (symmetric) modified Green's function for the operator $L$. \end{corollary} After this preparation we can turn to the Hamiltonian formulation of Yang-Mills' equations, following the results in \cite{Br03} and \cite{Pe78}, which just need to be adapted for the generic case that $L$ has a mixture of discrete and continuous spectral resolution. \begin{theorem} .
-For a simple Lie group as structure group and for canonical variables satisfying the Coulomb gauge condition, the Yang-Mills equations for the Minkowskian $\mathbf{R}^4$ can be written as Hamilton equations
+is a symmetric modified Green's function for the operator $L$. \end{corollary} After this preparation we can turn to the Hamiltonian formulation of Yang-Mills' equations, following the results in \cite{Br03} and \cite{Pe78}, which just need to be adapted for the generic case that $L$ has a mixture of discrete and continuous spectral resolution.
+Note that

+is a rigged Hilbert space and $L$ a selfadjoint operator with a complete set of generalized eigenvectors (cf. Appendix \ref{AppA}). \begin{theorem} .
+For a simple Lie-group as structure group and for canonical variables satisfying the Coulomb gauge condition, the Yang-Mills equations for the Minkowskian $\mathbf{R}^4$ can be written as Hamilton equations